FKnottenbelt/Docker_for_rails/notes/notes.md

 `$ docker run --rm <image> <command>`
 This deletes the container after it completes

-# run and show containers
+# Run and show containers
 running containers:
 `$ docker ps`